HaschekSolutions/pictshare/README.md

 - Smart [resize, filter and rotation](#smart-query-system) features
 - Duplicates don't take up space.
 If the exact same images is uploaded twice, the second upload will link to the first
 - You can control who can upload images or use filters/resizes by defining an [upload-code](#restriction-settings)
+- You can set a code in your ```/inc/config.inc.php``` (MASTER_DELETE_CODE) that, if appended to any URL of an Image, will delete the image and all cached versions of it from the server

 ## Smart query system
 PictShare images can be changed after upload just by modifying the URL.
 It works like this: